Flight-Free-UK/flight_free_uk_website/source/posts_travel/can-the-train-beat-the-plane.html.markdown

 Had we needed to cancel, we could have done so for a £10 fee.
 Our Family and Friends Railcard, which costs £30 for a year, gave us a discount of a third off the adult tickets and 60% off the child ticket, so it would have paid for itself on this trip alone.
 (If you don’t have children, consider the Two Together Railcard instead.)
 Furthermore, because our train to Edinburgh was more than half an hour late, we can claim back 25% of the return fare, bringing the cost down to £217.

 Airlines advertise Bristol to Edinburgh fares of just £21 each way, but those fares aren’t available on a Friday in the school holidays.
 For our journey the total cost for our party of three would have been £237.94.
 We would have had to add around £55.00 for buses to and from the airport at each end (more for taxis), giving a total cost of £293.
 There are also extra fees each way to reserve your seats or check a bag.
 And flexible tickets cost much, much more.
 On this occasion, the train wins on price.

-> On this occasion, the train wins on price.

 Perhaps the only comparison that ought to matter is carbon emissions.
 In *[How Bad are Bananas?](https://www.waterstones.com/book/how-bad-are-bananas/mike-berners-lee/9781846688911)* Mike Berners-Lee estimated that, for a similar length of journey, the train’s emissions are about one third of flying.
 The carbon intensity of our electricity has halved since that book was written, though this journey is at least partly by diesel train.
 To keep your emissions as low as possible choose the west coast route and travel standard class.